17 UNESCO World Heritage Sites in Kyoto

 7. Nijo Castle (Nijo-jo)

 Nijo Castle was the former residence of Tokugawa Ieyasu (1543 - 1616), founder and first shogun of the Tokugawa shogunate.
-The flatland castle complex includes the Ninomaru Palace and gardens, two concentric rings (Kuruwa) of fortifications, Honmaru Palace and some support buildings.
-The palace was donated to the city Kyoto in 1939 and the public got access to it in 1940.
+The flatland castle complex includes the Ninomaru Palace and gardens, two concentric rings (Kuruwa) of fortifications, Honmaru Palace, and some support buildings.
+The palace was donated to the city of Kyoto in 1939 and the public got access to it in 1940.

 Read More